 The Biden administration is taking action to center climate change in its foreign policy and national security agendas, preparing to dramatically curb U.S. emissions, and has recognized climate change’s connection to injustice.
 Yet, one thing has been missing from the administration’s climate agenda: The linkages between climate change action and opportunities to build peace.
 While climate impacts can drive conflict and insecurity, well-designed climate action can foster collaboration and promote peace, and strategic investments in peacebuilding can yield climate resilience.

-The Global Fragility Act (GFA) and recently released “U.S. Strategy to Prevent Conflict and Promote Stabilization” could provide an important avenue to elevate and leverage the Biden administration’s bold climate agenda to address instability and build peace.
+The Global Fragility Act (GFA) and “U.S. Strategy to Prevent Conflict and Promote Stabilization” could provide an important avenue to elevate and leverage the Biden administration’s bold climate agenda to address instability and build peace.
 Bridging the policy gap between climate action and peacebuilding is a crucial first step to a more climate resilient and peaceful future.
 In fact, research shows sustainable peace requires a climate-sensitive lens, and sustainable climate responses require a conflict-sensitive lens.

-Take part in the conversation on Twitter with #ClimateAndPeacebuilding.
+Continue the conversation on Twitter with #ClimateAndPeacebuilding.

 Joe Hewitt, introductory remarks